MichaelDemidov/LazarusKeyboardLayout/README.md

 function GetKeyboardLayoutAbbr: string;
 ```

 The module `keyboardlayout.pas` contains this function and the auxiliary routines necessary for its operation.
+I tested it under Windows 10 and ALT Linux.

 Delphi compatibility
 --------------------